U.S. Physical Therapy (NYSE:USPH) Releases FY 2022 Earnings Guidance

 U.S. Physical Therapy (NYSE:USPH – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.250-$3.350 for the period, compared to the Thomson Reuters consensus estimate of $3.330.
 The company issued revenue guidance of -.

-U.S. Physical Therapy (NYSE:USPH – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
-The company reported $0.72 EPS for the quarter, beating the consensus estimate of $0.69 by $0.03.
-The company had revenue of $129.83 million during the quarter, compared to analysts’ expectations of $128.62 million.
-U.S. Physical Therapy had a net margin of 6.77% and a return on equity of 15.08%.
-U.S. Physical Therapy’s revenue for the quarter was up 10.5% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $1.08 earnings per share.
-Research analysts predict that U.S. Physical Therapy will post 3.3 earnings per share for the current year.
+U.S. Physical Therapy (NYSE:USPH – Get Rating) last posted its quarterly earnings results on Thursday, February 24th.
+The company reported $0.73 EPS for the quarter, beating the Zacks’ consensus estimate of $0.69 by $0.04.
+The business had revenue of $129.83 million during the quarter, compared to the consensus estimate of $128.62 million.
+U.S. Physical Therapy had a return on equity of 15.08% and a net margin of 6.77%.
+U.S. Physical Therapy’s revenue for the quarter was up 10.5% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $1.08 earnings per share.
+As a group, research analysts anticipate that U.S. Physical Therapy will post 3.3 earnings per share for the current year.

-USPH has been the subject of several recent analyst reports.
-Zacks Investment Research cut shares of U.S. Physical Therapy from a buy rating to a hold rating in a research note on Wednesday, March 2nd.
-Sidoti raised shares of U.S. Physical Therapy from a neutral rating to a buy rating in a research note on Monday, November 22nd.
-TheStreet cut shares of U.S. Physical Therapy from a b- rating to a c+ rating in a research note on Tuesday, November 30th.
-CJS Securities raised shares of U.S. Physical Therapy from a market perform rating to an outperform rating and set a $120.00 price target for the company in a research note on Tuesday, December 14th.
-Finally, Barrington Research cut their price target on shares of U.S. Physical Therapy from $144.00 to $123.00 in a research note on Friday, February 25th.
-One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat.com, U.S. Physical Therapy currently has an average rating of Buy and an average price target of $120.00.
+Several research analysts have commented on USPH shares.
+Zacks Investment Research downgraded U.S. Physical Therapy from a buy rating to a hold rating in a research note on Wednesday, March 2nd.
+Barrington Research lowered their target price on U.S. Physical Therapy from $144.00 to $123.00 in a research note on Friday, February 25th.
+TheStreet downgraded U.S. Physical Therapy from a b- rating to a c+ rating in a research note on Tuesday, November 30th.
+Finally, CJS Securities raised U.S. Physical Therapy from a market perform rating to an outperform rating and set a $120.00 target price for the company in a research note on Tuesday, December 14th.
+One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat, the stock currently has an average rating of Buy and a consensus price target of $120.00.

-In other news, insider Eric Joseph Williams sold 500 shares of the business’s stock in a transaction that occurred on Monday, March 14th.
-The shares were sold at an average price of $93.15, for a total value of $46,575.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Harry S. Chapman sold 3,320 shares of the business’s stock in a transaction that occurred on Tuesday, March 15th.
-The stock was sold at an average price of $94.75, for a total transaction of $314,570.00.
+In related news, insider Eric Joseph Williams sold 500 shares of the company’s stock in a transaction that occurred on Monday, March 14th.
+The stock was sold at an average price of $93.15, for a total value of $46,575.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Harry S. Chapman sold 3,320 shares of the stock in a transaction that occurred on Tuesday, March 15th.
+The stock was sold at an average price of $94.75, for a total value of $314,570.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 7,218 shares of company stock valued at $676,259.
+Over the last 90 days, insiders have sold 7,218 shares of company stock worth $676,259.
 Company insiders own 1.80% of the company’s stock.

-Large investors have recently bought and sold shares of the stock.
-Public Employees Retirement System of Ohio raised its holdings in U.S. Physical Therapy by 53.0% during the 4th quarter.
-Public Employees Retirement System of Ohio now owns 384 shares of the company’s stock valued at $37,000 after buying an additional 133 shares during the last quarter.
-MML Investors Services LLC purchased a new position in U.S. Physical Therapy during the 4th quarter valued at $208,000.
-LPL Financial LLC increased its position in U.S. Physical Therapy by 13.3% during the 3rd quarter.
-LPL Financial LLC now owns 3,863 shares of the company’s stock valued at $427,000 after purchasing an additional 454 shares during the period.
-Royal Bank of Canada increased its position in U.S. Physical Therapy by 47.6% during the 3rd quarter.
-Royal Bank of Canada now owns 8,838 shares of the company’s stock valued at $978,000 after purchasing an additional 2,852 shares during the period.
-Finally, Deutsche Bank AG increased its position in U.S. Physical Therapy by 2.3% during the 4th quarter.
-Deutsche Bank AG now owns 9,098 shares of the company’s stock valued at $869,000 after purchasing an additional 204 shares during the period.
-Institutional investors own 97.79% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the business.
+BlackRock Inc. boosted its holdings in shares of U.S. Physical Therapy by 1.5% during the 4th quarter.
+BlackRock Inc. now owns 2,053,411 shares of the company’s stock worth $196,204,000 after buying an additional 30,817 shares in the last quarter.
+State Street Corp raised its position in shares of U.S. Physical Therapy by 0.3% during the fourth quarter.
+State Street Corp now owns 432,797 shares of the company’s stock worth $41,354,000 after purchasing an additional 1,497 shares during the period.
+Geode Capital Management LLC raised its position in shares of U.S. Physical Therapy by 0.9% during the fourth quarter.
+Geode Capital Management LLC now owns 218,795 shares of the company’s stock worth $20,905,000 after purchasing an additional 1,951 shares during the period.
+William Blair Investment Management LLC raised its position in shares of U.S. Physical Therapy by 1.4% during the fourth quarter.
+William Blair Investment Management LLC now owns 184,249 shares of the company’s stock worth $17,605,000 after purchasing an additional 2,626 shares during the period.
+Finally, Bank of New York Mellon Corp raised its position in shares of U.S. Physical Therapy by 1.5% during the third quarter.
+Bank of New York Mellon Corp now owns 143,946 shares of the company’s stock worth $15,921,000 after purchasing an additional 2,096 shares during the period.
+Hedge funds and other institutional investors own 97.79% of the company’s stock.

 U.S. Physical Therapy, Inc operates outpatient physical therapy clinics, which provides pre-and post-operative care and treatment for orthopedic-related disorders, sports-related injuries, preventative care, rehabilitation of injured workers and neurological-related injuries.
 The company operates through the following segments: physical therapy operations and industrial injury prevention services.